Skip to content

 Note

-A Metaport Application needs to be setup in Metaport itself before Metaport will accept incoming requests from an agent.
+A Metaport Application needs to be setup in Metaport itself before Metaport will accept incoming requests from an agent or EOL ingest system.

 1. Login to Metaport with a Superuser, "Manager" or "Owner" account.